-4.67 Some countries participate in a regional organization with a responsibility for coordinating the production of the statistics of member countries.
-Implementing the standards and practices agreed by the regional organization will play an important role in the integration of economic statistics within each country and between countries.

-4.68 Strong international coordination and the international statistical framework provide support for the integration of economic statistics at the national level.
+- 4.67 Some countries participate in a regional organization with a responsibility for coordinating the production of the statistics of member countries.
+Implementing the standards and practices agreed upon by the regional organization will play an important role in the integration of economic statistics within each country and between countries. - 4.68 Strong international coordination and the international statistical framework provide support for the integration of economic statistics at the national level.
 The statistical work in international organizations resembles the work in national statistical organizations.
-It consists of the same work phases, but an important characteristic is that data collection most frequently has the national organizations as respondents.
-The data collected are aggregate data on a national or regional level, as distinct from micro data on individual persons, households or corporations.
-International organizations have a leading role in the development and harmonization of statistical standards.

-4.69 The development of international statistical standards or recommendations is the necessary first step and requires wide international consultation to ensure universality in terms of relevance, applicability and feasibility of implementation.
-Given the goal to realize international comparability for a broad set of statistical domains, there is an expectation that national authorities will implement the standards in their process of developing comparable and accessible data sets.
-Similarly, there is an expectation that international stakeholders will endeavor to promulgate the standards through various supporting systems.
-Examples of international arrangements for the integration of economic statistics are provided in the following case studies, 4.5 to 4.9.
+It consists of the same work phases, but an important characteristic is that the data collection most frequently features the national organizations as respondents.
+The data collected are aggregate data on a national or regional level, as distinct from microdata on individual persons, households or corporations.
+International organizations have a leading role in the development and harmonization of statistical standards. - 4.69 The development of international statistical standards or recommendations is the necessary first step and requires wide international consultation to ensure universality in terms of relevance, applicability and feasibility of implementation.
+Given the goal to realize international comparability for a broad set of statistical domains, there is an expectation that national authorities will implement the standards in the process of developing comparable and accessible data sets.
+Similarly, there is an expectation that international stakeholders will endeavour to promulgate the standards through various supporting systems.
+Examples of international arrangements for the integration of economic statistics are provided in case studies 4.5-4.9.

-Case study 4.5 The Intersecretariat Working Group on National Accounts
+Case study 4.5 Intersecretariat Working Group on National Accounts

-1. The System of National Accounts (SNA) is the recognized international standard and is, therefore, the basis for national and international reporting on national accounts for both developing and developed countries.
-It also provides the overarching framework for the macro and sectoral standards in other domains of economic statistics facilitating the integration of these statistical systems to achieve consistency with national accounts.

-2. The planning, organisation and coordination of the SNA review and revision process is overseen by the Intersecretariat Working Group on National Accounts (ISWGNA), which was created in 1983 through a mandate of the United Nations Statistical Commission.
-The ISWGNA constitutes five member organizations (Eurostat, IMF, OECD, United Nations and World Bank).

-3. The five agencies coordinated the development of the conceptual framework of the 1993 SNA and its update, the 2008 SNA, through a programme of international cooperation and governance.
-Following the adoption of the 1993 SNA and the 2008 SNA, the ISWGNA was tasked with the monitoring and assisting countries to implement the system through an international agreed implementation strategy.
-To facilitate its work, it was agreed to develop a joint programme of work including training, drafting of supporting manual and compilation guidelines, undertaking research, and extending technical cooperation.
+- 1. The SNA is the recognized international standard and is therefore the basis for national and international reporting on national accounts for both developing and developed countries.
+It also provides the overarching framework for the macro and sectoral standards in other domains of economic statistics, facilitating the integration of those statistical systems to achieve consistency with national accounts. - 2.
+The planning, organization and coordination of the SNA review and revision process is overseen by the Intersecretariat Working Group on National Accounts, which was created in 1983 through a mandate of the United Nations Statistical Commission.
+The Working Group is composed of five member organizations (Eurostat, IMF, OECD, the United Nations and the World Bank). - 3.
+The five agencies coordinated the development of the conceptual framework of the 1993 version of the SNA and its update, the 2008 SNA, through a programme of international cooperation and governance.
+Following the adoption of the 1993 SNA and the 2008 SNA, the Working Group was tasked with monitoring and assisting countries to implement the system through an internationally agreed implementation strategy.
+To facilitate its work, it was agreed to develop a joint programme of work including training, the drafting of supporting manuals and compilation guidelines, research and extending technical cooperation.